juanhu96/Ride-Hailing-Batching-Simulation/README.md

 # Ride-hailing-Simulation
-A discrete event simulation for ride-hailing platform performing batching algorithms for matching in a closed queueing network
+A discrete-event simulation for ride-hailing platform performing static batching algorithms for matching process in a closed queueing network